golfmak 2010

 THE KITCHEN

 Inspect the kitchen very carefully.
 You can learn a lot about how the place has been operated by the seller by the condition of the kitchen.
 But there are other important issues to consider too.
-Check the fire proofing system (ask a third party expert to inspect it).
+Check the fire proofing system.
+All fire fighting extinguishers have tags that show the date of their inspections (you might ask a third party expert to inspect it).
 Make sure all the stoves are working 100%.

 Check the coolers and freezers (ask a third party expert to inspect them).
 If they are more than five years old, expect major compressor repairs.
 Check around refrigerator doors and hinges for rust or cold air losses.
+Be sure to check the temperature gauges in coolers and refrigerators and beware if you cannot find them!
 Look at all the cooking utensils, dishes, serving equipment, and storage areas.
 These are extremely expensive items that can dry up your capital in a flash!
 Ask to see the local health unit’s inspection reports.
 Be sure that the health inspector has signed off all issues.
 You will also want a copy of the latest fire inspector’s report.
 If there hasn't been one lately, demand one.
 The building must be certified fire safety conforming or there's no deal, because the banker will not fund without it!

 LOCKERS, SHOWERS, TOILETS